Chrystalii/AI4mental/_pages/cfp.md

 - **Long paper**: Submission of original work up to **eight pages** in length (unlimited references and appendix).
 - **Short paper**: Submission of work in progress with preliminary results, and position papers, up to **four pages** in length (unlimited references and appendix).

-**Note:** Accepted papers will be archived on the workshop website maintained by the organisers, and will follow a double-blind review policy.
+**Note:** Accepted papers will be archived on the workshop website maintained by the organisers (not be archived in the ACM Digital Library), and will follow a double-blind review policy.

 </div>